uni-v-cc/learn/docs/user/intro.md

 - Avatar ripping / piracy;
 - Sell you assets directly;

 Every package that you unlock must be activated with a valid license key from supported platform (ex.
-Gumroad, Jinnxy) to appear in your Creator Companion.
+Gumroad, Jinnxy, itch.io) to appear in your Creator Companion.

 **Get started by getting familiar with [Accounts](./basics/account.md)!**